leilin-research/GCGRNN/README.md

 ### Network-wide Traffic Volume Prediction

 We download a real-world network-wide hourly traffic volume dataset from [the PeMS system District 7 (01/01/2018-06/30/2019)](http://pems.dot.ca.gov/).
 The dataset ([sensor_volume_150.csv](https://github.com/transpaper/GCNN/tree/master/data/METR-LA_traffic_volume)) includes 150 sensors, each sensor has 13,104 hourly traffic volumes.
+The dowloading and preprocessing can be found [here](https://github.com/transpaper/GCNN/blob/master/Download_and_Process_PEMS_traffic_volume_data.ipynb).

 The whole dataset is split into training, validation, and testing datset according to a rate of 0.7, 0.1, and 0.2.
 The comparison of GCNN-DDGF and DCRNN for a 12-step prediction is also shown as below:

 <p float="left">
   <img src="results/mae_traffic_volume.png" width="250" height="250" />